skpulipaka26/arbiter/README.md

 ## Key Features

 ### Smart Priority Management
 Arbiter uses a binary min-heap priority queue with O(log n) operations, ensuring efficient handling even with thousands of queued requests.
-Requests are classified into three priority levels based on the `Priority` header, with FIFO ordering within each level.
+Requests are classified into configurable priority levels based on the `Priority` header, with FIFO ordering within each level.
+The priority system is fully customizable, allowing you to define your own priority levels, aliases, and load shedding thresholds.

 ### Intelligent Batching
 In batch mode, Arbiter doesn't just wait for timeouts.
 It continuously monitors request priorities and makes intelligent flush decisions: